fogbow/fogbow-deploy/documentation/infrastructure-setup.md

 $ sudo visudo
 ```

- At the end of the /etc/sudoers file add this line (where username is name of the user, eg. ubuntu):
+ At the end of the /etc/sudoers file add this line (where username is the name of the user, eg. ubuntu):

  username     ALL=(ALL) NOPASSWD:ALL